 Neumann has been selling hundreds of millions of dollars worth of stock over the course of recent outside investments in WeWork.
 There's nothing wrong with this.
 He's been using the money to buy ownership stakes in office buildings.
 Again.
 Not wrong.
 In fact, a good investment.
-It's what comes next that feels a bit shady and unethical.
-Neumann then leases the spaces he owns back to WeWork.
+It's what comes next that is arguably less than ethical.
+It has now been revealed that Neumann then leases the spaces he owns back to WeWork.
 So, he effectively profits on both the rent WeWork pays to him and the rent clients of WeWork pay to the company.
-Hmmm.
-It's not just us who think this is a conflict of interest.
 The Wall Street Journal reported that multiple investors in the company said that Neumann's arrangement concerned them.
 They see it as a conflict of interest.

 WeWork signs long-term leases for office space with landlords and then subleases them out on a short term basis to companies.
 Neumann, 39, is the company's largest individual shareholder and as such, has voting control over the company.
 Before he secured voting control, Neumann attempted to buy a 5% stake in a downtown Chicago office building in 2013.
 The board of WeWork vetoed it over a potential conflict of interest.
 The 5% stake was instead bought by WeWork, rather than Neumann individually.